robertgerardb/DSI_group_project_hurricane_impact/README.md

 During a disaster, it is important to model and estimate the potential or forecasted effect of the event, including the projected/forecasted damage.
 Existing indicators of forecasted damage include number of structures within the affected area, number of people in the area, number of households, demographics of the impacted population, etc.
-This project will add an additional persepctive: It will compare how hurricanes do or do not impact median sale prices by zip code before and after the storm.
+This project will add an additional perspective: It will compare how hurricanes do or do not impact median sale prices by zip code before and after the storm.

 ## Executive Summary